rndme/later/README.md

 * `<#trim   Hello World!   #>` removes leading and trailing space from text, eg: `Hello World!`
 * `<#hex 254#>` converts a number into hexadecimal form, eg: `fe`
 * `|<#pad40 99#>|` pads a string to the first digit's width using the 2nd character against the rest, eg: `|0099|`
-* `<#arg paramName#>` replaces the tag with a value specified by name from a GET param, passed at call-time.
-This isn't really a format, but FUNCTIONS and {templates} only return Numbers.